 Cozumel has endless lodging options including dozens of pretty and affordable boutique hotels.
 With handsome traditional Mexican architectural details, traditional materials, home-cooked regional meals, and other signature amenities, the island’s impressive crop of boutique hotels can fend off larger new resorts based on beauty and charm, alone.

-This list is not exhaustive, but includes several of the most popular independent boutique hotels in Cozumel – all of which are in walking distance to lots of attractions.
+This list is not exhaustive, but includes several of the most popular independent boutique hotels for cool places to stay in Cozumel – all of which are in walking distance to lots of attractions.

 And it starts off with my own personal favorite…